gurpreet-ai/gurpreet-ai.github.io/_posts/2020-04-26-common-approaches-in-reinforcement-learning-deep-reinforcement-learning-series.md

 ## 1. Dynamic Programming or DP Methods

 If we have complete knowledge of the environment or all the MDP variables $$(S, A, P(s_{t+1} \vert s, a), R(s, a, s_{t+1}), \gamma)$$, following Bellman equations, we can use DP to iteratively evaluate value functions and improve policy.
 DP methods are known as model-based methods because we have complete knowledge of the environment.
-We will talk about policy iteration and the value iteration DP algorithm in the next article.
+This is a weakness of dynamic programming because we may not always have complete knowledge of the env.
+Another weakness is that we have to store backup of all states which is computationally intractive.

 ## 2. Monte Carlo or MC Methods